-The best women's running shoes can ensure your feet are properly supported and protected as you exercise.
+The best women's running shoes can ensure your feet are adequately supported and protected as you exercise.
 Whether you're new to running – perhaps just starting your 'Couch to 5K' training – or about to participate in your next race, wearing the best running shoes for women is essential to avoid injuring your feet.

 This guide focuses on the best running shoes for women specifically, but we also have a guide to best running shoes in general, which covers men's and unisex options.
-If you're going off-road you might also want to check out our roundup of the best trail running shoes.
+If you're going off-road, you might also want to check out our roundup of the best trail running shoes.

 The best women's running shoes to buy now, in order of preference

-When your shoes are as versatile as the Mach 4, you can run long in them and rely on them to look after your legs, as well as take on tempo, or harder sessions and still feel fast.
+When your shoes are as versatile as the Mach 4, you can run long in them and rely on them to look after your legs, as well as take on tempo or harder sessions and still feel fast.

-If you like max cushioning, something Hoka One One is especially famous for, you'll appreciate the stack height of the Mach 4 and better still, these ultra-light women's running shoes can help you both in terms of comfort and injury prevention too.
+If you like max cushioning, something Hoka One One is especially famous for, you'll appreciate the stack height of the Mach 4, and better still, these ultra-light women's running shoes can help you both in terms of comfort and injury prevention too.
 But thanks to its springiness, the Mach 4 can also enable you to go fast, offering the best of all worlds.

-Some other running shoes with carbon plates might feel too firm, so if you want some softness without a squidgy feeling then opt for the Mach 4.
-At RRP, this shoe is also a little cheaper than similar models from other brands such as the women's version of the Saucony Endorphin Speed.
+Some other running shoes with carbon plates might feel too firm, so if you want some softness without a squidgy feeling, then opt for the Mach 4.
+At RRP, this shoe is also a little cheaper than similar models from other brands, such as the women's version of the Saucony Endorphin Speed.

-There’s really not much left to add, beyond a strong suggestion that you put these very near the top of your next potential shoe purchase list.
+There’s really not much left to add beyond a strong suggestion that you put these very near the top of your next potential shoe purchase list.

 These shoes are for those long miles when you want to prevent fatigue as long as possible and ensure a comfortable run.
-From the first miles they adapt to your feet and provide premium comfort, with the soft feeling of the upper being sustained however long you run.
+From the first miles, they adapt to your feet and provide premium comfort, with the soft feeling of the upper being sustained however long you run.
 With both superior cushioning and a soft, padded upper for comfort, you won't notice you are wearing them.

-While this isn't a fast shoe, we suspect if you are a fan of Brooks as a brand, and are looking for a training shoe for your weekend long runs, you are going to think these are pretty special.
+While this isn't a fast shoe, we suspect if you are a fan of Brooks as a brand and are looking for a training shoe for your weekend long runs, you are going to think these are pretty special.
 These are an excellent choice for long runs and recovery days and offer a superior cushioned run.

-It's worth mentioning that this model has a lot of fans, not just amongst runners, with many healthcare workers, and those in similar professions who spend long shifts on their feet, giving them a five-star rating.
+It's worth mentioning that this model has a lot of fans, not just amongst runners, with many healthcare workers and those in similar professions who spend long shifts on their feet, giving them a five-star rating.

 P.S.: ever wondered what's the difference between the Brooks Glycerin 19 vs Brooks Launch 8?
 We'll tell you.